sergiooncode/javaTTT/README.md

 To play:

-- Clone the repository at https://github.com/sperez4mba/javaTTT.git
+- Clone the repository
-- Change to javaTTT directory
+- Change the directory to javaTTT
 - Run "java -jar javaTTT.jar"